Douglas Park event celebrates soccer, new Nike collection

 The Nike X Off-White collection launches on June 14.

-Saturday's "Home Field" event will include the unveiling of a custom soccer field as well as a tournament, a penalty kick competition, open field play and music by Vic Lloyd & Kid Clay.
+Saturday's "Home Field" event will include a tournament, a penalty kick competition, open field play and music by Vic Lloyd & Kid Clay.
 Heter Myers from Nike joined ABC7 Saturday morning to talk about the event.

 Douglas Park Soccer Field